MVT

 Metcon (Metabolic Conditioning)

 A high-intensity workout designed to challenge the cardiovascular and energy systems, combining multiple movements performed for time or rounds.
-In this program, metcons are the Friday session — scored, competitive, and posted on the board.
+In this program, metcons are part of the Skill/Endurance pillar, often scored, competitive, and "fun".
 They develop work capacity and mental toughness that strength training alone cannot.

 Hypertrophy vs. Strength Training vs. Functional Fitness